 We are a very large rural constituency stretching from near Great Yarmouth in the east almost to Wells-next-the Sea in the north west.

-This site is intended for the members of Broadland Constituency Labour Party.
-The intention is to inform and, to a lesser extent entertain!
-The articles that appear here are not necessarily the views of the Labour Party, of the Constituency, or of the Officers and are intended to stimulate debate on current issues.
+This site is intended for the members of Broadland Constituency Labour Party (CLP).
+The intention is to inform and, to a lesser extent, entertain!
+The articles that appear here are not necessarily the views of the Labour Party, of the Constituency, or of the officers of the CLP and are intended to stimulate debate on current issues.
 The site also gives information on events in which members may wish to participate along with some details of our meetings and the business transacted at those meetings.
 We carry what information we can about Labour Party conferences, local rallies and demonstrations.
-We also publish information about elections.We welcome contributions from members or other political activists.
-Should you wish to write an article for publication please send it along with any images to the Secretary.
-Please also give an undertaking that you own the copyright of any image or content you wish to be published.
-We will of necessity have to check that any potential publication is appropriate as, amongst other things, all information on the website is accessible by the public.
+We also publish information about elections when the ae notified and happening!

 Similarly, members should be able to comment on any article on the site, although I can’t at present figure out why a comment option is not always shown (I am trying to fix that).
-Such comments will need to be authorised before appearing to try to avoid any material with would be inappropriate.
+Such comments will need to be authorised before appearing to try to avoid any material that would be inappropriate.